 Should You Hire a Professional to Drywall Your Bathroom?

-A common question homeowners ask is whether they should hire a professional to drywall their bathroom.
-The answer depends largely on your level of experience.
+Many homeowners wonder if they should hire a pro to drywall their bathroom.
+The answer depends on your experience.

-Pro Tip: If you decide to DIY, make sure you follow a detailed guide and take your time.
-Rushing through the process can result in uneven seams, bumps, and visible imperfections.
+Pro Tip: If you DIY, follow a step-by-step guide and work carefully.
+Rushing can leave you with uneven seams and visible flaws.

 Can You Use Your Bathroom While Drywall Is Being Installed?